ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_facedetection/face-detection.md

 }
 ```

-In the above code, we first declared two Mat objects:
+In this code above, you first declared two Mat objects:
 - frame - to store the color image captured from the camera.
 - grayFrame - to store the grayscale version of the captured image.

-Then, our onCameraFrame method checks if frame has been initialized.
-If not, we initialize frame and grayFrame with the size of the input frame.
-To do so, we use:
+Then, the onCameraFrame method checks if frame has been initialized.
+If not, you can initialize frame and grayFrame with the size of the input frame.
+To do so, you can use:
 - CvType.CV_8UC4, which specifies the type for frame as an 8-bit, 4-channel image (RGBA).
 - CvType.CV_8UC1, which specifies the type for grayFrame as an 8-bit, single-channel image (grayscale).

-Next, we convert the color frame to grayscale and store it in grayFrame.
-Afterward, we apply histogram equalization to grayFrame to improve the contrast, which helps in better face detection.
-To actually detect faces in the grayscale image, we use faceCascade.detectMultiScale.
+Next, you can convert the color frame to grayscale and store it in grayFrame.
+Afterwards, you apply histogram equalization to grayFrame to improve the contrast, which helps in better face detection.
+To actually detect faces in the grayscale image, you use faceCascade.detectMultiScale.
 The result is stored in the faces variable, which is of type MatOfRect.

-If at least one face is detected, we retrieve the first detected face, and based on that, we draw a rectangle around the detected face on frame using Imgproc.rectangle.
+If at least one face is detected, you retrieve the first detected face, and based on that, you draw a rectangle around the detected face on frame using Imgproc.rectangle.

 After running the application, click the Start button, and you will see a green rectangle around the detected face as shown below:

 ![img5](Figures/06.jpg)

 ## Summary
-In this learning path, we learned how to use the Haar cascade classifier to detect faces in camera images.
-We added the pre-trained Haar cascade XML file for face detection to the project’s assets directory.
-We implemented the loadHaarCascade method to load the Haar cascade file from the assets and initialize the CascadeClassifier.
-We also created the getPath method to convert the Haar cascade asset file into a file path that can be used by OpenCV.
+In this Learning Path, you learned how to use the Haar cascade classifier to detect faces in camera images.
+You added the pre-trained Haar cascade XML file for face detection to the project’s assets directory.
+You implemented the loadHaarCascade method to load the Haar cascade file from the assets and initialize the CascadeClassifier.
+You also created the getPath method to convert the Haar cascade asset file into a file path that can be used by OpenCV.

-We modified the onCameraFrame method to process each frame captured by the camera.
-Specifically, we converted the captured color image to grayscale and applied histogram equalization to enhance the contrast of the grayscale image.
-After this preprocessing, we used the CascadeClassifier to detect faces in the processed image.
-Finally, we drew a rectangle around the first detected face on the color image.
+You modified the onCameraFrame method to process each frame captured by the camera.
+Specifically, you converted the captured color image to grayscale and applied histogram equalization to enhance the contrast of the grayscale image.
+After this preprocessing, you used the CascadeClassifier to detect faces in the processed image.
+Finally, you drew a rectangle around the first detected face on the color image.